-- Describe the center's research organization (including its research, support and administrative components) and your concept for building and staffing the organization. - Describe your concrete plan for achieving the center's final staffing goal, including steps and timetables. - If the center will form linkage with other institutions, domestic and/or foreign, by establishing satellite functions, provide the name(s) of the partner institution(s), and describe their roles, personnel composition and structure, and collaborative framework with the center project (e.g., contracts to be concluded, schemes for resource transfer). - If the center will form linkage with other institutions, domestic and/or foreign, without establishing satellite functions, provide the names of the partner institutions and describe their roles and linkages within the center project. - List in Appendix the principal investigators who are expected to join the center.
+- Describe the center's research organization (including its research, support and administrative components) and your concept for building and staffing the organization. - Describe your concrete plan for achieving the center's final staffing goal, including steps and timetables. - Describe your concrete plans (steps and timetables) for achieving the center's gender-balance plan.
+When describing the plan, the following should be noted: - 1.
+Concrete plans should be divided into the following two categories and each plan should be described. - a. plans at the executive level including the center director and administrative director - b. plans among principal investigators (professors, associate professors) and other researchers - 2.
+In addition to the above 1, describe the following plans: - a. plans for fostering researchers with a view to achieving gender plans - b. plans for domestic and international promotion activities to attract female researchers to the center - If the center will form linkage with other institutions, domestic and/or foreign, by establishing satellite functions, provide the name(s) of the partner institution(s), and describe their roles, personnel composition and structure, and collaborative framework with the center project (e.g., contracts to be concluded, schemes for resource transfer). - If the center will form linkage with other institutions, domestic and/or foreign, without establishing satellite functions, provide the names of the partner institutions and describe their roles and linkages within the center project. - List in Appendix the principal investigators who are expected to join the center.